 South Korea’s first mandatory fuel economy standards took effect in 2006 for domestic vehicles and by 2009 for imported vehicles.
-Adopted 2020 targets require fuel consumption reductions of 31.1% for cars and 15.2% for light trucks compared to a 2013 baseline.
-Since 2012, fuel economy is measured using the combined results of the CVS-75 and HWFET test cycles.
+Adopted 2030 greenhouse gas emission targets require reductions of 27.8% for cars and 12% for light trucks when compared to a 2020 baseline, while 2030 fuel economy standards are 37.3% more stringent for cars and 22.7% for light trucks.
+Manufacturers may choose to comply with either greenhouse gas or fuel economy standards.
+Since 2012, fuel economy has been measured using the combined results of the CVS-75 and HWFET test cycles.

 Fuel economy standards and GHG emission limits

 Passenger cars and SUVs with 10 seats or fewer and with a GVW of 3.5 tonnes or less (MY 2015);